Written by Rene Malalri

 First, on the best office phone systems list is Call Flow Solutions.
 The provider has more than 40 years of combined expertise in communications systems, such as business phone & VoIP systems, call flow, and PBX system navigation.
 Steve Wiggins, IT director for manufacturing at warehousing company Handling Systems Inc., notes that the Call Flow system is a “very well planned and executed project.”
 It not only helps the business map how sales calls are handled but also offers a simple way to keep recordings for disputes.

-The Arizona-based phone system provider has an extensive track record, among them: 242,781 phone system extensions provisioned; 7,812 VoIP phone systems designs implemented; 491 whiteboard sessions; 256 daily configuration changes; and 507 number of greetings recorded.
+The Arizona-based phone system provider has an extensive track record, among them: 242,781 phone system extensions provisioned; 7,812 VoIP phone systems designs implemented; 491 whiteboard sessions; 256 daily configuration changes; and 507 greetings recorded.

 The firm’s team of IT specialists and engineers offers free-of-charge consultation services to help clients design a system and compare all types of phone systems.
 After the design and recommendations, the group is also involved throughout the implementation process to manage and check the project.